OCA/field-service/fieldservice_change_management/readme/USAGE.rst

-To use this module:
+To use this module, you need to:

-* Go to Field Service > Operations > Orders
+* Open a FSM Location
-* Select or create a field service order and set the agreement
+* Click on ‘Change Log’ smart button
-* Go to Agreement > Agreements
+* Create or view Change Logs
-* Open the previous agreement
+* You can print change logs from the location, location list or change log list.
-* Click on the smart button "Service Orders" to see the list of related field service orders
+* Users with Change Log Manager access will have access to all change logs via the menu on the main dashboard.